 Managing travel logistics when sick means making informed decisions to ease discomfort and ensure well-being.
 This includes adjusting travel plans, contacting airlines and hotels, and reaching out to local U.S. embassies.

-Adjusting Your Travel Plans
+Adjust Your Travel Plans

 When you fall ill on a trip, reassessing your itinerary is crucial.
 First, pause your activities.
 Plans like tours and excursions can usually be either rescheduled or canceled.